Skip to content

 Barrier 3: Too much, too fast

 A recent Digital Skills Index from Salesforce reveals that 76% of employees feel unprepared for a digital-first work environment.
-If your DX roadmap doesn’t take into account the need for upskilling and acclimatizing to new technology, you’re going to see poor results
+If your digital transformation roadmap doesn’t take into account the need for upskilling and acclimatizing to new technology, you’re going to see poor results

 Digital transformation is a marathon, not a sprint.
-Make sure your DX plan of attack includes on-boarding and employee training to get familiar with the technology before using it on the job.
+Make sure your digital transformation plan of attack includes on-boarding and employee training to get familiar with the technology before using it on the job.
 It can also help to have a tiered roll-out, where you start by digitizing one element before introducing the next.
 Employees gain confidence with one accessible piece at a time.
-Read the case study 👇 for an example.

 Barrier 4: Disruption